 A sensible, broad-based, statewide and state-administered property tax replacement funding source is needed eliminate an antiquated and regressive property tax system, to end these educational inequities, to return home ownership to the homeowner instead of allowing the government to effectively own our homes, and to restore Pennsylvania’s economic vitality.

 THE BOTTOM LINE: Our current system of school funding is crumbling.
 This decay has been occurring for many years and continues to escalate.
 Home foreclosures and tax sales are occurring at an expanding rate and the home market is at a standstill.
 The opportunity to fund education from a statewide source is rapidly vanishing as relentlessly rising property taxes outpace available revenue.
 This will have major implications for school districts statewide.
 It can no longer be ignored or diminished.
 Replacement of the school property tax must be accomplished now.

 THE PLAN AND HOW IT IS FUNDED

-After many months of work and negotiation by key legislators and in cooperation with the Pennsylvania Coalition of Taxpayer Associations, a plan to eliminate and replace school property and local school nuisance taxes has been formally introduced in both the Pennsylvania House of Representatives as HB 76 and in the Pennsylvania Senate as SB 76.
+After many months of work and negotiation by key legislators and in cooperation with the Pennsylvania Coalition of Taxpayer Associations, a plan to eliminate and replace school property taxes has been formally introduced in both the Pennsylvania House of Representatives as HB 76 and in the Pennsylvania Senate as SB 76.